-We know that blue light at night can interfere with your sleeping patterns, considering the Harvard study Blue light has a dark side is anything to go by.
+We know that blue light can interfere with your sleeping patterns, considering the Harvard study Blue light has a dark side is anything to go by.
+Not taking anything away from Harvard, but there have been no further studies of consequence since.
 And the major selling point for blue blockers is that they block blue light from electronic devices, also during the day.
-To understand why this is somewhat perplexing let’s delve into blue light a bit deeper.

 Blue light is part of the visible light spectrum and reaches deeper into the eye than any other light in the spectrum.
 As part of the visible light spectrum, blue light is the high-energy light just beyond the potentially harmful ultraviolet light.